LongBu/AWS-MLS-C01-Study-Guide/README.md

     * ﻿﻿Weighs significance of each part of the input data
     * ﻿﻿Processes sequential data (like words, like an RNN), but processes entire input all at once.
     * ﻿﻿The attention mechanism provides context, so no need to process one word at a time.
-  * ﻿﻿BERT, RoBERTa, T5, GPT-2 etc., DistilBERT
+  * ﻿﻿BERT, RoBERTa, T5, GPT-2, DistilBERT
   * ﻿﻿DistilBERT: uses knowledge distillation to reduce model size by 40%
-  * ﻿﻿BERT: Bi-directional Encoder Representations from Transformers
-  * ﻿﻿GPT: Generative Pre-trained Transformer

 #### Transfer Learning
   * ﻿﻿NLP models (and others) are too big and complex to build from scratch and re-train every time